andrew/ultimate-awesome/README.md

 - [awesome-voice-conversion](https://github.com/JeffC0628/awesome-voice-conversion) - A curated list of awesome voice conversion, projects and communities.
 - [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
 - [awesome-guitar](https://github.com/sfischer13/awesome-guitar) - :star: Useful resources for guitar players.
-- [awesome-design.ai](https://github.com/shadowcz007/awesome-design.ai) - Useful resources for creating Design Artificial Intelligence.
 - [awesome-mac](https://github.com/xyNNN/awesome-mac) - A curated list of amazingly awesome macOS tools, applications and games.
 - [awesome-azure-iot](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.
+- [image2svg-awesome](https://github.com/fromtheexchange/image2svg-awesome) - All about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).
 - [Awesome-Server-Side-Swift](https://github.com/Jinxiansen/Awesome-Server-Side-Swift) -  Swift 服务端开发 Perfect、Vapor资料。.
 - [awesome-alternatives](https://gitlab.com/linuxcafefederation/awesome-alternatives) - A list of alternative websites/software to popular proprietary services.
 - [awesome-ai-cancer](https://github.com/cbailes/awesome-ai-cancer) - Awesome artificial intelligence in cancer diagnostics and oncology.
 - [awesome-aerial-object-detection](https://github.com/murari023/awesome-aerial-object-detection) - A curated list of papers for object detection in aerial scenes and related application resources.
-- [awesome-complexity](https://github.com/sellisd/awesome-complexity) - An awesome list of complex systems science resources.
 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
-- [image2svg-awesome](https://github.com/fromtheexchange/image2svg-awesome) - All about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).
 - [awesome-imba](https://github.com/koolamusic/awesome-imba) - :star: A curated list of awesome Imba frameworks, libraries, software and resources.
 - [jivoi-awesome-osint](https://github.com/r3p3r/jivoi-awesome-osint) - A curated list of amazingly awesome OSINT.
 - [awesome-machine-learning](https://github.com/RatulGhosh/awesome-machine-learning) - :book: List of some awesome university courses for Machine Learning!
 Feel free to contribute!.